Workers’ Compensation For Overuse Injuries

 These claims go by many names — repetitive stress, repetitive motion, overuse, cumulative trauma.
 The bottom line is that you were injured by performing the normal duties of your job, and your employer is obligated to provide for your recovery or compensate you for permanent damage.
 Our job is to prove the connection and assert your rights to lost wages and medical care, including surgical repair if necessary.

 We have represented factory workers, airline mechanics, dental hygienists and employees in many occupations who have lost function, strength or sensation in their upper extremities from repeated tasks in the scope of employment.
 We have handled cases of carpal tunnel syndrome (wrists), rotator cuff injury (shoulder), tennis elbow/tendinitis and deadness in their fingers and hands.

-Treatment may include rest (short-term disability leave), ergonomic equipment at work, physical therapy, or surgery to repair ligaments or remove damaged nerves.
+Treatment may include rest, ergonomic equipment at work, physical therapy, or surgery to repair ligaments or remove damaged nerves.
 Our lawyers strive to hold employers accountable for whatever our clients need and deserve under the law, including settlements for partial or total disability.

-Call Rogers, Hofrichter & Karrh at 877-572-3949 for a free case evaluation.
+Call Rogers, Hofrichter & Karrh at or contact us for a free case evaluation.
 If we take your repetitive motion injury case, we will stand by you to the end, and we do not take any attorney fees unless we secure your employer-paid benefits.